awsdocs/amazon-ses-developer-guide/doc-source/sending-metric-faqs.md

 1. In every email for which you want to track opens, specify the configuration set that you created in step 1\.

-For a more detailed explanation of this process, see [[ERROR] BAD/MISSING LINK TEXT](monitor-using-event-publishing.md)\.
+For a more detailed explanation of this process, see [Monitoring Using Amazon SES Event Publishing](monitor-using-event-publishing.md)\.

 ### Q3\.
 Can I omit the open tracking pixel from certain emails?<a name="sending-metric-faqs-opens-q3"></a>